APB is a Global Speaker, Celebrity & Entertainment Agency

 Understanding Racial Bias & Systemic Racism in America

-According to Deborah Archer, when most people think of racism they think about a person, or maybe a group of people, who dislike people of a different race, and then act on that dislike.
+According to Deborah Archer, when most people think of racism they think about a person, or groups of people, who dislike people of a different race and then act on that dislike.
 Or, increasingly, they talk about implicit bias where someone is acting on unconscious feelings.
 Certainly, it is important to understand how individual and implicit bias work.
 But thinking of racism only in those terms misunderstands the true nature, power, and persistence of racism.
 This understanding of racism overlooks the centuries-long impact of race-based laws, policies, and practices that have caused and perpetuate racial inequality.
-In this eye-opening talk, Deborah Archer provides a deeper understanding of race in America — focusing on systemic racism is a variety of contexts, including housing, the criminal legal system, health care, education, and infrastructure.
+In this eye-opening talk, Deborah Archer provides a deeper understanding of race in America — focusing on systemic racism in a variety of contexts, including housing, the criminal legal system, health care, education, and infrastructure.